ferranbt/foundry-send-txn-repro/README.md

 - Decodes the JSON file and outputs the transaction hash and the signing hash.

-The transaction hash from Avail does not match the transaction hash from Geth.
+The transaction hash from Anvil does not match the transaction hash from Geth.